AccelByte/ags-extend-sdk-mcp-server/README.md

       extend-sdk-mcp-server:latest
     ```

+    The `CONFIG_DIR` value above is for Go Extend SDK.
+For other Extend SDK languages, see [here](#environment-variables).

-2. Switch to your project directory and create `.cursor/mcp.json` with the following content.
+3. Switch to your project directory and create `.cursor/mcp.json` with the following content.

     ```json
     {